brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/Unlocking Security: The Case for Placing Ransomware Negotiation Services on Retainer.md

 title: "Unlocking Security: The Case for Placing Ransomware Negotiation Services on Retainer"
 date: 2024-01-18T10:07:21+06:00
 # post image
-image: "images/blog/post-2.jpg"
+image: "images/blog/deal.jpg"
 # post type (regular/featured)
 type: "featured"
 # meta description
 description: "The Case for Placing Ransomware Negotiation Services on Retainer.
-Not all negotiators are the same."
+Warning Not all negotiators are the same."
 # post draft
 draft: false